UNIT 1: DATA IN THE ARTS AND HUMANITIES

 -“Why We Should Digitize Historical Newspapers”, “How Do we Digitize Historic Newspapers?”,

-Lab: GPT, Information Extraction and Digitized Historical Documents
+-LLMs, Information Extraction and Digitized Historical Documents

 -Hands on